WebDevJ/reactJs_app/tweaks.md

   ---

   (text for 2nd block)
     HOW DO WE DO IT?
 We currant your experience by taping into the world of MeetUp.com.
 In this way we are able to set up a community of events that are fun, active & engaging.
+Most of all, if you don't have any one to go with.
+Would it not be great if you and your friends could remotely agree to go to an event?
+Or Share a Great MeetUp with the Community that no one has heard of?
+We Take care of all of this with My NYC Events.

 ---
 Become a member and gain access to all the wonderful actives NYC has to offer.